MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ## DESCRIPTION
-This cmdlet allows you to create a remote PowerShell connection to your Exchange Online organization.
-You can use this cmdlet to authenticate for the new REST API-backed cmdlets in the Exchange Online PowerShell module, and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).
+This cmdlet creates a PowerShell connection to your Exchange Online organization.
+You can use this cmdlet to authenticate for REST API-backed cmdlets in the Exchange Online PowerShell V3 module, and also for all existing Exchange Online PowerShell cmdlets (remote PowerShell cmdlets).

-For details about the current and past public versions of the module, see [Release notes](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2#release-notes).
-This topic is written for the current public version.
-Features or parameters that are only available in a Preview version of the module are specifically noted.

 ## EXAMPLES